-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Kenya, please take the time to tell our Embassy about your trip.
-If you enroll, we can keep you up to date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: U.S. citizens living or traveling in Kenya are encouraged to sign up for the Smart Traveler Enrollment Program.
+If you enroll, we can keep you up to date with important safety and security information.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: A passport and visa are required for entry into Kenya.
 Visas may be obtained in advance, although airport visas are available for U.S. citizens.
 Travelers who opt to obtain an airport visa should expect delays upon arrival.